sytzez/taskany/README.md

 - Tasks go to different columns based on their status.
 Each column shows the sum of story points.
   ([spec](/spec/components/column_component_spec.rb))
 - Live updates to the board when other people make changes.
-- Functions with JavaScript disabled.
+- Fully functional with JavaScript disabled.

 ## Technologies used